4 Nov 2022

 Some lawyers may have practised the law for a long time and are highly experienced, while other lawyers may be newly qualified.

 Generally, the more experienced a lawyer is, the greater their expertise in certain areas of law.
 It takes years of practice for lawyers, dealing with cases in a particular area of law, to develop deep expertise in that area.
 However, this does not necessarily mean that your legal issues will not be dealt with equally as well by a lawyer with less experience.
 The amount of time they have been practising the law should merely be one of the factors you consider.

 Whether you should opt for a more experienced lawyer or a less experienced lawyer will depend on how complex your legal issue is and what your budget allows.

-You should make sure to ask your lawyer what type of cases they generally handle.
-This will give you an idea of how much of their work is dedicated to the particular area of law that your issue concerns.
+This is an important question, as lawyers are specialists.
+Lawyers generally spend most of their careers practising one area of law.
+You should make sure to ask your lawyer what kind of cases they generally handle.
+This will give you an idea of how much of their work is dedicated to the area of law you are concerned with.

 This is another important question that people often forget to ask their lawyers.